alecramsay/ushouse/README.md

 I imported that into Excel and analyzed the results longitudinally.

+### Notes

 * I use R vote & seat shares in this analysis ... because that's how I started years ago, before switching to D vote & seat shares in DRA.

-## TODO

-* TODO - Handle missing data in Vermont & document two-party results
+* For uncontested at-large districts (ND, SD, & VT) and where no districts were contested (AR), I used Presidential results as proxies.